hamed-rezaee/flutter_component_architecture_poc/README.md

 In software development, choosing the right architecture is crucial for building robust, scalable, and maintainable applications.
 This architecture proposal aims to provide a solid foundation for the project, enabling developers to efficiently organize and manage the codebase.

 The proposed architecture follows a layered approach, dividing the application into different layers, each with its own responsibilities.
 This separation of concerns allows for easier maintenance, testing, and extensibility.
-The key components of the architecture include data sources, repositories, mappers, services, and blocks.
+The key components of the architecture include data sources, repositories, mappers, services, and blocs (business logic components).

 ![Class Diagram](diagram.svg)